Common Baxi Boiler Problems & Repair Advice

 Frozen condensate pipes can be thawed by having warm water poured over them, if you don’t feel comfortable doing this yourself, call out a registered engineer.

-There are several potential causes of a leak boiler, it depends where the water is leaking from to determine the cause.
+There are several potential causes of a leak and its location will help to determine the fault.
 The cause in many cases is a broken internal component, such as a pump seal or pressure valve.
 If the leak is coming from the pressure valve, your boiler pressure may be too high.
 If it’s coming from the pump seal, it may have become worn out and need replacing.

 Not getting any hot water from your taps suggests that the diverter valve is either worn, faulty or stuck.
 The job of the diverter valve is to open to let water into the heat exchanger when you turn on the hot tap, which closes off the water used for your heating.